Kelvin Smith

-Kelvin Vincent Smith (born March 20, 1984) is a former American football linebacker in the National Football League for the Miami Dolphins, Carolina Panthers and Dallas Cowboys.
-He was drafted by the Miami Dolphins in the seventh round of the 2007 NFL Draft.
-He played college football at Syracuse.
+Kelvin Vincent Smith (born March 20, 1984) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Miami Dolphins and Carolina Panthers.
+He was selected by the Dolphins in the seventh round of the 2007 NFL draft.
+He played college football for the Syracuse Orange.

-Early years
+Early life

 Smith attended North Rockland High School in Thiells, New York where he played defensive end, middle linebacker and fullback.

 As a senior, he posted 150 tackles, 6 interceptions, 3 fumble recoveries, 700 rushing yards and 7 touchdowns.
-He received New York Sportwriters’ Association First-team Class AA All-State Defense, New York Sportwriters’ Association Section 1 Player of the Year and PrepStar All-American honors.
+He received New York Sportswriters Association First-team Class AA All-State Defense, New York Sportswriters Association Section 1 Player of the Year and PrepStar All-American honors.

 College career

 Smith accepted a football scholarship from Syracuse University.
 As a freshman, he started 11 out of 12 games after, after linebacker Jameel Dumas suffered a knee injury in the season opener.
 He made 68 tackles (6 for loss), one sack and one interception.

 As a sophomore, he started all 12 games, registering 53 tackles (4 for loss), 2 two interceptions, including one returned for a touchdown.
 As a junior, he started all 11 games, recording 84 tackles (led the team), 2 sacks, 7 tackles for loss and one interception.

 As senior, he started all 12 games, collecting 115 tackles (second in the Big East Conference), 2.5 sacks, 4.5 tackles for loss, one interception, 2 forced fumbles and 2 fumble recoveries.

 He finished his college career after starting 46 straight games, including 2 seasons at outside linebacker and 2 at middle linebacker.
 He made 320 tackles, 21.5 tackles for loss (11th in school history), 4.5 sacks and 5 interceptions.